EliLillyCo/LillyMol/docs/Molecule_Lib/substructure_proto.md

 ```
 identifies molecules containing two separated rings, and in between those two rings
 there is a region with at most 12 atoms and no rings.
 And of course more complex
-conditons could be placed on the atoms in the smarts.
+conditions could be placed on the atoms in the smarts.

 When or if other needs are identified, the `region` concept will be expanded.